kubedb/docs/docs/guides/elasticsearch/quickstart/overview/opensearch/index.md

 ```

-- `StatefulSet` - a StatefulSet named after the OpenSearch instance.
+- `PetSet` - a PetSet named after the OpenSearch instance.
 - `Services` -  3 services are generated for each OpenSearch database.
   - `{OpenSearch-Name}` - the client service which is used to connect to the database.
 It points to the `ingest` nodes.
   - `{OpenSearch-Name}-master` - the master service which is used to connect to the master nodes.
 It is a headless service.